Jayden-Briffa/thecaloriecounter/kcal-api/README.md

 ### GET /:foodId

-Returns the food with the given ID {Foods: ...}
+Returns the food with the given ID {Food: ...}

 ### POST /

-Creates a new food and returns it {Foods: ...}
+Creates a new food and returns it {Food: ...}

 The following values should be provided in the request body:
 | Value name | Description | Example | Requirement |